-The Bicycle and Pedestrian Advisory Board (BPAB) makes recommendations to the Gainesville City Commission, the *Alachua County Commission and the *Metropolitan Transportation Planning Organization (MTPO) on all matters concerning planning, implementation, and maintenance of policies, programs, and facilities for the safe and efficient integration of bicycle and pedestrian transportation into the Gainesville Metropolitan Area and Alachua County transportation systems.
+The Bicycle and Pedestrian Advisory Board (BPAB) makes recommendations (serves as advisory) to the City of Gainesville Commission, the Alachua County Commission and the region's transportation authority concerning federally funded projects and resources, the Metropolitan Transportation Planning Organization (MTPO), on all matters concerning planning, implementation, and maintenance of policies, programs, and facilities for the safe and efficient integration of bicycle and pedestrian transportation into the Gainesville Metropolitan Area and Alachua County transportation systems.
 This includes, but is not limited to, the design of roadway bicycle facilities, shared use paths, sidewalks, jogging paths, hiking trails, bicycle parking, and the enforcement of motor vehicle, pedestrian, and bicycle safety regulations.
 The Board makes recommendations to the Commissions and the Metropolitan MTPO regarding budgetary matters in connection with its duties.
 The BPAB consists of citizen volunteers who have a special interest and expertise in bicycle and pedestrian issues.
 The City Commission, County Commission, and MTPO each appoint four members.
 In addition, one student seat is appointed.
 Since the board members are appointed by different agencies, each agency may have different guidelines, attendance policies, and other procedures which apply to members.

 City Agreements with County and MTPO to fund BPAB

 The City of Gainesville entered into agreements with Alachua County and the Metropolitan Planning Organization (MTPO) to establish funding and agency responsibilities for BPAB.

 The Thursday, November 19, 2020 BICYCLE/PEDESTRIAN ADVISORY BOARD (BPAB) MEETING has been CANCELLED due to an expected lack of quorum on 11/18/2020!